Previously: The Atlanta Blood House.

 All I can do is point to the lack of evidence in other places — the lack of anything available on the internet about it before 2017, its absence from maps produced during times when Doveland should have been on them, and so on and so forth — as suggestive of it having been both a recent invention and one that came from the depths of the internet.

 Absence, of course, is not proof positive.
-This statement goes both ways: While I would absolutely respond to anyone who says the lack of maps or historical documents depicting Doveland is evidence that Doveland did exist, and there’s a coverup going on — that these maps and documents were destroyed — by pointing out that they’re falling prey to a logical fallacy, I likewise can’t just say, “Well, we don’t have anything written online about Doveland prior to 2017, therefore the idea of it didn’t exist before then” without falling pretty to a logical fallacy myself.
+This statement goes both ways: While I would absolutely respond to anyone who says the lack of maps or historical documents depicting Doveland is evidence that Doveland did exist, and there’s a coverup going on — that these maps and documents were destroyed — by pointing out that they’re falling prey to a logical fallacy, I likewise can’t just say, “Well, we don’t have anything written online about Doveland prior to 2017, therefore the idea of it didn’t exist before then” without falling prey to a logical fallacy myself.

 For what it’s worth, the various “souvenirs” from Doveland that are available to buy online currently are likely not authentic.
 It’s easier than ever to just design a shirt and make it available for purchase these days, thanks to services like TeeSpring and Zazzle; you don’t even need to be human to design a T-shirt and offer it for sale: It’s no secret that tons of algorithm-generated products have flooded the market in recent years.
 (CW at the next link: r*pe) Remember that Amazon Marketplace debacle from 2013?
-That was the fault of algorithm.
+That was the fault of algorithms.

 And so, the story of Doveland, Wisconsin remains unresolved.
 Personally, I think it’s a legend that was born sometime in the late 2010s; others, however, may feel otherwise.